Fall Tips for Avoiding Bear Encounters

-The combination of shorter days, longer nights and foraging bears also makes fall a prime time for people to encounter bears out in the woods or on the roads, and vice versa.
+The combination of shorter days, longer nights and foraging bears also makes fall a prime time for people and bears to encounter each other out in the woods or on the roads.
 If your activities take you into the outdoors, keep reading to learn how to prevent encounters with bears.

-Many studies show that properly deployed, bear spray is by far the most effective way to deter an aggressive bear.
-Learn all about bear spray and how to use it.
-And even though bear attacks are very rare, it’s also smart to learn how to respond if you encounter a bear.
+Bear Spray Saves Lives – Many studies show that properly deployed, bear spray is by far the most effective way to deter an aggressive bear.
+Learn all about bear spray and see how to use it.
+And even though bear attacks are very rare, it’s also smart to learn how to respond if you encounter a black bear.

 Outdoor activities that can lead to bear encounters:

-1. Drivers travel faster than an ambling bear.
-While you should always be alert, your chances of colliding with wildlife go up dramatically at dawn, dusk and at night when bears are moving about more and low-light conditions make black bears on black roads even harder to see.
+2. Drivers travel faster than an ambling bear.
+While you should always be alert, your chances of colliding with wildlife go up dramatically at dawn, dusk and at night when bears are moving about more and low-light conditions make bears hard to see until it’s too late to stop.
 So, do yourself, your insurance and bears a favor and slow down and scan the roadside for tell-tale eyeshine.
 Fall is also a prime time for collisions with deer, moose and elk, which injure more people and wreck more cars than any other type of wildlife encounter.

-4. Campers often store food and beverages, prepare meals and cook outdoors.
+5. Campers often store food and beverages, prepare meals and cook outdoors.
 Rising smoke and air currents can carry yummy food smells a long way.
 Bears have been documented following their noses to food from as far as five miles away.
-So, campers should be extra careful to keep a clean camp, cook well away from their tent and make sure anything bears might find attractive is secured.
-The Interagency Grizzly Bear Committee’s list of Bear-Resistant Products is a good place to look for containers that keep bears out, even if you’re not in camp.
+All campers should be extra careful to keep a clean camp.
+Tent campers should cook well away from their tent and make sure anything bears might find attractive is properly stored and secured.
+The Interagency Grizzly Bear Committee’s list of certified Bear-Resistant Products is a good place to look for containers that keep bears out, even if you’re not in camp.

-6. Hunters are often moving downwind at dusk and dawn when wildlife is most active; a skilled outdoorsperson can do such a good job of moving quietly and staying hidden, they can easily surprise a bear.
+7. Hunters are often moving downwind at dusk and dawn when wildlife is most active; a skilled outdoorsperson can do such a good job of moving quietly and staying hidden, they can easily surprise a bear.
 Gut piles and carcasses smell great to a hungry bear still trying to build up fat reserves.
 Bears are very inquisitive, and often investigate anything new in their territory.
 If a bear approaches your hunting stand, yell, wave your hands and make noise so the bear knows you are there and a human to be avoided.
 If a bear beats you to your kill, don’t engage the bear or attempt to reclaim it.
 You won’t be going home empty-handed; you’ll have a great story to tell about the one that got away.